How Robotic Process Automation can Revolutionize Healthcare?

 - In the age of Covid-19, RPA is helping hospitals organize their oxygen supply, test patients, thereby protecting nurses and doctors, and even labeling kits accurately.

 At this point, we should probably stop and remind ourselves that RPA, for all its potential, is designed for rule-based, repetitive tasks.
 It has its limitations.
 Unlike AI or ML, the program isn’t taught to learn and think independently; it just does what it’s told to.
 So its success or failure depends on subjective decisions made by key stakeholders during the assessment phase.
 To get the best out of it, firms should entrust their operation to skilled personnel who are fully aware of its strengths and limitations.

 It is often argued that automation will reduce jobs and put people out of work, but in fact, automation in healthcare holds out a very different possibility.
 Liberated from repetitive, mind-numbing chores, medical workers might be able to spend more time performing the tasks they were trained for.
 It should be regarded as an exercise in work redistribution, not a reduction.

 Additionally, as technologies like RPA develop, they will increase the scope for allied business domains.
 For example: how to manage the intricate lifecycle processes of these systems.
-Or coping with the regulatory ecosystem that surrounds medical software, notably the EU-MDR.
+Or coping with the regulatory ecosystem that surrounds medical software, notably

 As illustrated above, RPA has helped the healthcare sector cope with the extra demands of the ongoing pandemic.
 Connected health and data interoperability are no longer merely business options; they may prove critical during future crises.
 A systematic modernization plan has become more imperative for the healthcare sector than ever before.